Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 Alice places a vetting call to Bob using a Caller-ID beginning with the digits "100".

 When Bob's CIDVV platform receives the first vetting call, it removes the "100" prefix and verifies that the resulting Caller-ID is expected for the current vetting attempt.
-Bob's platform then computes a SHA-256 value over the called number followed by the shared secret.
+Bob's platform MUST compute a SHA-256 value over the called number followed by the shared secret.
 Bob's platform converts that value to decimal form, extracts a fixed-length numeric code, stores the code briefly, and rejects the call with SIP response 404 (Not Found).

 Alice performs the same SHA-256 calculation and places a second vetting call to Bob.
 This second call uses a Caller-ID beginning with the Vetting Token Check prefix of "101" followed by the computed numeric code.